hhosseinian/Face_Recognition/README.md

 The project also includes a feature visualization section, where you can explore the convolutional kernels of the trained model and see what types of features they detect in an image.

+## Troubleshooting
+please keep me posted if you need to reaolve a problem with code.
+I will keep troubleshootings posted in WiKi pages.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.